Toys R Us

 Toys R Us bankruptcy is the result of online play

 When you think about toy retailing, however, the story is a bit different.
 The very nature of what stores like Toys R Us sell has changed.
 You can see this very clearly by watching kids at the grocery store or out to dinner.
 Look at how many kids bury their faces in an iPhone, iPad, LeapPad or some other electronic device.
 What is the definition of a toy today?

 What defines play today is not the same as it was even a few years ago.
 Kids play on their parent’s iPad.
 They play on their smartphones and they play with millions of other kids in MMOs and FPS on their consoles.
 These screens are replacing traditional toys and the apps that run on them exist in the cloud somewhere, not in a toy store.

 This is not to say consumers are completely ignoring more traditional toys.
 But they’re noticing them a helluva lot less.
 The double-digit same-store sales declines say it there’s a lot more going on than than simply another swan song of retail.
-The fabric of target audience is changing.
+The fabric of the target audience is changing.

 In the case of the Toys R Us bankruptcy, online certainly impacts its business and the retail industry.
 But as a brand, the changing definition of a toy impacts its business more.
 Toys ‘R’ Us adapts by expanding its electronics departments but I really wonder if a big box toy retailer can survive en masse as it once did.
 I just don’t see the floor traffic coming back.